 If you want to offer an authentic log cabin experience for your guests, don’t settle for a cheap imitation.
 Log cabin kits allow flexibility in designing a log cabin that is perfect for your campground or camping resort.
 Park models may appear to be cheaper up front, but there are other factors to consider.

 Beware of Imitators

 A park model is classified as a mobile home / recreational vehicle.
 And like all vehicles, they start to depreciate in value immediately.
-As a result they offer little to no added value to a property when it is appraised.
+As a result they offer little to no added value to a property when appraised.
 There is no practical difference in the use of park models than travel trailers or fifth-wheel trailers.
 They are not ‘improvements’ to campgrounds any more than a travel trailer placed and used in a campground is.
 A log cabin is a permanent structure and can go up in value just like a traditionally built house.

 A log cabin kit is sturdier and will last longer than a park model.
 Building materials of cabins are significantly higher grade than park models.
-Log cabin kits must follow stricter building standards than park models which are only governed by the lower standards of recreation vehicles.
+Log cabin kits must follow stricter building standards than park models.
+Park models abide by the lower standards of recreation vehicles.

 Log cabin kits can be delivered to almost any build location because they are assembled on site.
 Park models can only be installed where they can be driven to while in one piece.
 If there are any tight turns or the location is hard to reach, a park model may never reach the destination.